mvondracek/JsArrayRefDeobfuscator/README.md

 default:a=_0x01ff[2];break;}
 ~~~

-can be deobfusated to mode understandable version below.
+can be deobfusated to a more understandable version below.
 ~~~js
 var _0x01ff = ["foo",0,1,"bar"];
 function f() {